 Neave dodged back and disengaged from the fight.
-He looked around for an obsidian bush, shattered its branches, and picked a piece that seemed fine enough.
+He looked around for an obsidian bush, shattered its branches, and picked a fine piece.
 He tied it back around his wounded arm, ignoring the pain, and stepped back into the fray.
 A hand injury like this one was rather crippling.
-He didn’t even know why he bothered with finding another weapon.
-It was very hard at best and damn near impossible at worst to do any damage if he couldn’t use his full grip strength.
-The bandages do help, but they were a stopgap solution at best.
+He didn’t even know why he bothered finding another weapon.
+It was hard at best and damn near impossible at worst to do any damage if he couldn’t use his full grip strength.
+The bandages did help, but they were a stopgap solution at best.

 He continued the fight but found himself getting pushed back more and more.
-The exhaustion was slowing him down greatly and the blood loss wasn’t helping.
-If a fight was going too poorly, Neave would sometimes just throw the fight and let the demons finish him off.
+The exhaustion slowed him down immensely, and the blood loss didn’t help either.
+If a fight was going poorly, Neave would sometimes just throw it and let the demons finish him off.

-However, he felt that perhaps he could learn more from fighting on the back foot.
+However, he felt he could learn more from fighting on the back foot.
 It forced him to get more creative.
-Not to mention the fact that it also felt like a bit of a waste to throw a fight when this was the best opportunity to try new ideas and strategies.
+It also felt like a waste to throw a fight when this was the best opportunity to try new ideas and strategies.
 And one such idea just crossed his mind.

-While the kick awkwardly fluttered in the air, the swing hit the other demon right across its chest.
-Neave added to the strike by sinking a deep reverse grip stab into the demon's abdomen, pushing it down to the ground in the process.
+While the kick awkwardly fluttered, the swing hit the other demon across its chest.
+Neave added to the strike by sinking a deep reverse grip stab into the demon's abdomen, pushing it to the ground.
 The other demon pulled its arm back again, preparing to thrust at Neave, but he dodged to the left and took a risky step forward.

 While the demons kicked him if he stepped in range, kicks weren’t a viable option if their center of balance was already too far forward.
 Neave capitalized on this moment of weakness and landed a shallow blow to its neck.

 He lamented his weak body and exhaustion as the demon regained its balance and kicked Neave’s side.
 Neave felt something crack, but rather than getting flung away, he held onto the demon’s leg and delivered a cut on the inside of its thigh.
-Blood gushed out of the wound and the demon pulled its leg back.
-Neave, who was holding onto the leg, got pulled down to the ground and hit the soil with a thud.
+Blood gushed out of the wound, and the demon pulled its leg back.
+Holding onto the leg, Neave got pulled down to the ground and hit the soil with a thud.

 Neave heard footsteps again.
-He glanced around and this time, three demons were walking toward him.
+He glanced around, and three demons were walking toward him this time.
 He remembered these three.
 But there was something he hadn’t noticed the first time he saw them.

 Neave already understood the basics of things like posture.
-There was no clumsiness to be seen in the stride of these demons.
+There was no clumsiness in the stride of these demons.
 They walked exactly like martial artists.

 His weapons were plain terrible.
-He had seen all sorts of clearly metallic spikes lining the bottoms of pits and ravines, but… He was incapable of dropping into the pits to get these spikes.
-Not to mention that even if he could reach them he didn’t like his chances of managing to pull them out of the compound stone lining the walls.
-He had to manage with what he had.
+He had seen all sorts of metallic spikes lining the bottoms of pits and ravines, but… He was incapable of dropping into the pits to get these spikes.
+Not to mention that even if he could reach them, he didn’t like his chances of pulling them out of the compound stone lining the walls.
+He had to work with what he had.

 However, this didn’t mean he was out of ideas.